Ohio National Guard provides support during recent security operations in Washington, D.C.

 |0

-This work, Ohio National Guard provides support during recent security operations in Washington, D.C.
-[Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio National Guard provides support during recent security operations in Washington, D.C., by SGT Scott Fletcher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Ohio National Guard provides support during recent security operations in Washington, D.C.

 LEAVE A COMMENT